Nevysha/Cozy-Nest/PATCHNOTE.md

 From a1111 5ab7f213 commit to the 1.2.1 release.

+## Minor changes & fixes in 2.0.9

+- [x] Using the builtin png info to get image generation data in image browser
+- [x] Add error handling and display for image browser
+- [x] Fix : prevent error if a tab button made by an extension does not have inner text
+- [x] Add close button to Cozy Nest update panel

 ## Minor changes & fixes in 2.0.8

 - [x] Remove the "click outside to close" behavior of the settings panel.
 It was causing some issue with others extensions.